|

 maintenance of his residences, marriages and other ceremonies, etc. and will

 neither be increased nor reduced for any reason whatsoever.
+The said sum be drawn by

 the Maharaja in four equal installments in advance at the beginning of each